dinphil/code-camp/Markdown/Code Camp.md

 There are some *basic commands* you should be able to use:

 - `ls` (`DIR` on Windows) lists all the files in the current folder.
 - `cd` allows you to change directories.
 For example, `cd Documents` will move into the folder "Documents", if there is such a folder in the current directory.
 You can use `ls` (`DIR` on Windows) to check that your current folder contains "Documents".
-To move up a directory, say back to where you were before you went into Documents, type in `cd ..`.
 - `mkdir` allows you to make a folder.
 So `mkdir New` makes a folder named 'New'.
-- `mv` (`move` on windows) will let you move files and folders.
+- `mv` (`move` on Windows) will let you move files and folders.
 In Terminal you can do `mv ~/Desktop/MyFile.rtf /Volumes/Backup/MyFolder` to move MyFile.rtf.
-On Windows `move c:\windows\temp\*.* c:\temp` will move everything from C:\windows\temp to C:\temp. * works as a wildcard operator here.
+On Windows `move c:\windows\temp\*.* c:\temp` will move everything from C:\windows\temp to C:\temp.

 Command line has some funky syntax that you'll need to get used to: